GUIDE

 • Thanksgiving

 Tip: Holiday themes include subtle background patterns (snowflakes, pumpkins, etc.) that add atmosphere without distracting from the bracket.
-You can set a default color scheme in Settings.
+You can set a default color scheme in Bracket Defaults under your account menu.

 6